 This Jam Filled Cookies recipe is super easy.
-Using my standard sugar cookie dough, these are cooked in muffin tins and have a jammy centre.
+Using my basic sugar cookie dough, these are cooked in muffin tins and have a jammy centre.

 I love these Jam Filled Cookies.
 They are a take on my Nutty Caramel Cups, using the same base but jam or lemon curd as the filling.
 You could use whatever flavour of jam you like.
 They are so yummy and very similar to a traditional jam tart except instead of a pastry tart base, the base is made of cookie.
 ‘Cause if there’s one thing that can make anything better it’s a cookie haha.

 I bake them in a muffin tin to get the shape and they are baked with the jam already inside too.
 Then just wait for them to cool and they’re perfect with a cuppa 🙂 Well, anything’s perfect with a cuppa in my book.

 These are so easy to make.
 You can even get the kiddies involved and get them to pick their favourite jam flavour.
 These are an oldie but a goodie and there’s really no more words needed.
 They are just a good simple, yummy treat.
 Perfect for snacks or lunchboxes.
 Or make them a little larger and dress them up with a bit of ganache on top and some cream on the side for a pretty little dessert.